March 23, 2018

 Tony Brown, Chair of the Hunter Multicultural Community Drug Action Team spoke about one of these projects; the CDAT Liquor Licensing Toolkit, and the strategies that communities can incorporate in their own work to reduce alcohol harms in their local area.

-With this toolkit now available online, CDATs and other community groups can easily access information about license applications in their area and know how best to respond.
+With this ADF NSW liquor licensing toolkit, CDATs and other community groups can access information about license applications in their area and know how best to respond.

 Other highlights from the conference included Dr Jo Mitchell’s opening speech recognising a number of great achievements of the program.
 This included an acknowledgement that Aboriginal participation among Community Drug Action Teams had doubled over the past four years.
-Dr Mitchell, Executive Director of the Centre for Population Health at the NSW Ministry of Health, also recognised the tremendous collaboration from across the AOD sector that led to the development of the new Liquor Licensing Toolkit.
+Dr Mitchell, Executive Director of the Centre for Population Health at the NSW Ministry of Health, also recognised the tremendous collaboration from across the AOD sector.

 Other speakers included Liz Skelton, who held both a plenary and workshop sessions around collaborative impact, Annie Bleeker who discussed the latest drug trends in Australia, and Luke Wolfenden, who spoke on the importance of evidence-based AOD practice.
 The ADF’s Geoff Munro highlighted the importance of policy and the finalisation of the National Alcohol Strategy (2018-26) with its possible impacts for CDATs and the general community.